isomerpages/moe-queenstownsec/_cca/Clubs & Societies/Design and Innovation.md

 (2) 3D printing where students make use of CAD drawing (computer aided design) such as Tinkercad, to generate prototype in PLA (polylactic acid) material. <br>
 (3) Traditional hands-on making, using cardboard, acrylic, wood, recycle material, to create products.
 The lower secondary classes are taught Micro-bit and 3D printing via vendor support, while upper secondary classes engage in both teacher led projects and self-initiated projects, after gaining experience from the lower secondary learning.
-Our club sessions are held every Wednesday afternoon, in the Design studios.